usnistgov/800-63-3/sp800-63a/sec9_usability.md

 _This section is informative._

-The goal of this section is to raise implementers' awareness of usability considerations associated with enrollment and identity proofing (for usability considerations for typical authenticator usage and intermittent events, see [SP 800-63B](#800-63b).
+This section is intended to raise implementers' awareness of the usability considerations associated with enrollment and identity proofing (for usability considerations for typical authenticator usage and intermittent events, see [SP 800-63B](#800-63b).

-[ISO/IEC 9241-11](#ISO9241-11) defines usability as the "extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."
-This definition focuses on users, goals, and context of use as key elements necessary for achieving effectiveness, efficiency, and satisfaction.
+International Organization for Standardization/International Electrotechnical Commission [ISO/IEC 9241-11](#ISO9241-11) defines usability as the "extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."
+This definition focuses on users, goals, and context of use as the necessary elements for achieving effectiveness, efficiency, and satisfaction.
 A holistic approach considering these key elements is necessary to achieve usability.

 The overarching goal of usability for enrollment and identity proofing is to promote a smooth, positive enrollment process for users by minimizing user burden (e.g., time and frustration) and enrollment friction (e.g., the number of steps to complete and amount of information to track).
 To achieve this goal, organizations have to first familiarize themselves with their users.

-The enrollment and identity proofing process sets the stage for a user's interactions with a given CSP and the online services that the user will access; since negative first impressions can influence user perception of subsequent interactions, organizations need to promote a positive user experience throughout the process.
+The enrollment and identity proofing process sets the stage for a user's interactions with a given CSP and the online services that the user will access; as negative first impressions can influence user perception of subsequent interactions, organizations need to promote a positive user experience throughout the process.

 Usability cannot be achieved in a piecemeal manner.
 Performing a usability evaluation on the enrollment and identity proofing process is critical.
 It is important to conduct usability evaluation with representative users, realistic goals and tasks, and appropriate contexts of use.
 The enrollment and identity proofing process should be designed and implemented so it is easy for users to do the right thing, hard to do the wrong thing, and easy to recover when the wrong thing happens.